Marcel-git666/OpenBank/README.md

 This design highlights the flexibility of the architecture and ensures the app remains functional despite API limitations.

+## Best Experience

+The application is best experienced on an iPad in landscape mode.
+The larger screen size and horizontal layout provide optimal usability and readability.

 ## Setup
 1. Clone the repository: